omnetpp/docs.omnetpp.org/tictoc/index.md

 <img src="images/nededitor.png">

-The first block in the file declares %Txc1 as a simple module type.
+The first block in the file declares `Txc1` as a simple module type.
 Simple modules are atomic on NED level.
 They are also active components, and their behavior is implemented in C++.
 The declaration also says that `Txc1` has an input gate named `in`, and an output gate named `out`.

-The second block declares %Tictoc1 as a network. \c %Tictoc1 is assembled from two submodules, `tic` and `toc`, both instances of the module type \c %Txc1.
+The second block declares `Tictoc1` as a network. `Tictoc1` is assembled from two submodules, `tic` and `toc`, both instances of the module type `Txc1`.
 `tic`'s output gate is connected to `toc`'s input gate, and vica versa.
 There will be a 100ms propagation delay both ways.